mharrisb1/openai-responses-python/docs/user_guide/responses.md

 Looking at a real-life example, this test simulates two failed calls before finally succeeding on the third call.

-!!! tip

-    For convenience, `openai_responses` provides an easy way to import external objects from HTTPX and RESPX.

 ```python linenums="1"
 import openai